Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Detection

 \subsubsection{Transformer-based methods}

-A growing number of methods use transformers for the synthesized speech detection task.
-Bartusiak \etal~\cite{Bartusiak-ACSSC-2021} employ a compact convolutional transformer (CCT) to extract feature maps with a convolutional block from supplied spectrograms and further analyze them, after concatenation, using an attention mechanism.
-The CCT is extended in \cite{Bartusiak-ICMLA-2022} to produce a compact attribution transformer (CAT) for the speech synthesizer attribution task, which aims to identify the tool/method that was used to synthesize the speech input.
-The proposed method also uses spectrograms as input, further producing a probability distribution over the set of known synthesizers.
+A growing number of methods use transformers for the synthesized speech detection task \cite{Bartusiak-ACSSC-2021,Martin-ICASSP-2022,Cai-ICASSP-2023,Zhang-IHMMSec-2023,Jung-ICASSP-2022,Liu-ICASSP-2023}.
+Bartusiak \etal~\cite{Bartusiak-ACSSC-2021} employ a compact convolutional transformer (CCT) to extract feature maps from spectrograms via a convolutional block, concatenate them, and further analyze them via an attention mechanism.
+The CCT is extended in \cite{Bartusiak-ICMLA-2022} to produce a compact attribution transformer (CAT) for the speech synthesizer attribution task, which aims to identify the tool/method that was used to synthesize the speech.

 Mart{\'\i}n-Do{\~n}as \etal~\cite{Martin-ICASSP-2022} present a model trained in a self-supervised manner, employing representations from different transformer layers of a pre-trained wav2vec 2.0 model to detect spoofed speech.
-The intermediate representations from these layers are used to construct a vector for each time step. wav2vec 2.0 is also used by Cai \etal~\cite{Cai-ICASSP-2023}, who address partially fake audio detection.
+The wav2vec 2.0 model is also used by Cai \etal~\cite{Cai-ICASSP-2023}, who address partially fake audio detection.
 They identify fake audio segments by discovering the discontinuity between them.
-Features are extracted with the aforementioned model, and frame embeddings are obtained by a ResNet-1D module, while transformer-based encoders capture the context of the frames with respect to the sequence.

-Zhang \etal~\cite{Zhang-IHMMSec-2023} aggregate a transformer architecture and a residual network, where the ability of the transformer to model long-term dependencies allows it to find correlations between audio frames.
-Different data augmentation techniques are used to increase the size of the training set and the final score is computed with a logistic regression meta-classifier that takes the scores from multiple models.
+Zhang \etal~\cite{Zhang-IHMMSec-2023} aggregate a transformer architecture and a residual network, where the ability of the transformer to model long-term dependencies enables finding correlations between audio frames.
 Rawformer \cite{Liu-ICASSP-2023} aims to improve AASIST \cite{Jung-ICASSP-2022} by replacing the GAT with a transformer encoder.
 A positional aggregator augments the feature maps obtained by the RawNet2 feature extractor with positional information.